opnfv/functest/docs/userguide/index.rst

 However, these parameters must not be changed, as they are the values expected by the Promise test suite.

+Doctor
+^^^^^^
+Doctor test case: Doctor-notification: immediate notification for fault management.
+The Doctor test is successful if the notification time is below 1 second.

 .. include:: ./runfunctest.rst

 Test results